BU USRA Submission Requirements & General Information

 • Dr. Rong-Yu Li, Geology

-• Ms. Kerry Murkin, NSERC USRA Liaison Officer
+• Ms. Julia Herr, NSERC USRA Liaison Officer

 NSERC USRA Committee Procedures

-SSHRC and CIHR USRA applications will be reviewed internally by a special committee convened by the Office of Research Services with specialization in relevant fields.
+SSHRC and CIHR USRA applications will be reviewed internally by a Subcommittee of the Senate Research Committee.

 Payment of Award